biotite-dev/hydride/doc/api.rst

 However, the user is able to adjust some parameters to shift the speed-accuracy-balance to either side.

-By default, :func:`relax_hydrogen()` until the energy of the conformation does not improve anymore.
+By default, :func:`relax_hydrogen()` runs until the energy of the conformation does not improve anymore.
 However, the maximum number of iterations can also be given with the ``iterations`` parameter.
-If the number relaxation steps reaches this value, the relaxation terminates regardless of whether an energy minimum is attained.
+If the number of relaxation steps reaches this value, the relaxation terminates regardless of whether an energy minimum is attained.

 The ``angle_increment`` parameter controls the angle by which each rotatable